 Not a new way to visit a nightclub, but sometimes painful thickening and reddening of the ends of the fingers and nails can be a sign of lung cancer.

-Sometimes mistaken for arthritis, lung cancer, especially the non small-cell type, is the commonest lung-related cause.
+Sometimes mistaken for arthritis, lung cancer, especially the non small-cell type, is the commonest lung-related cause of finger clubbing, caused by a chemical caused by the lung tumour that pushes more blood and fluid to the fingertips.

 Why are my fingers swollen?